 6. Capture One Pro 9

-The price of Capture One Pro 9 - €279 - indicates we're in professional territory, an assumption backed up by the all-black user interface (somebody somewhere clearly decided that grey or white just weren't serious enough for pro-level Mac apps).
+The price of Capture One Pro 9 - €279 - indicates we're in professional territory, an assumption backed up by the all-black user interface.
 Capture One Pro’s professional chops are also emphasised by the fact it's made by Phase One, a company that manufactures seriously high-end camera systems - although it's important to note that Capture One Pro is designed to work with images produced by the majority of DSLRs regardless of manufacturer.

 Again, some of the editing tools anticipate working with RAW images.
 It's not possible to use the lens correction tools on a JPEG file, for example.
 These let you fix the likes of distortion and chromatic aberration caused by certain lenses.
 However, in addition to tweaks, Capture One Pro also includes high-dynamic range adjustment and vignetting, that can be used to add viewer focus to an image.